-Best Vegan Black Bean Burgers
+Chipotle Vegan Black Bean Burgers

 Made with only wholesome ingredients that are easy to find in your grocery store, these delicious veggie burgers are sure to please any crowd.
-If you really like bean burgers, also, try my Chickpea Burgers!

 - Beans- Though other beans could be used, black beans are our favorite for this recipe.
+We have a whole list of vegan black bean recipes that you should check out!

 - Oats- The old-fashioned type or even quick-cooking variety can be used.
 These will act as a binder.